john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

     'source,dose (Sv),dose (BED)'
     >>> line.strip().split(',')
     ['source', 'dose (Sv)', 'dose (BED)']
-    >>> line.strip().split('e')
-    ['source,dos', ' (Sv),dos', ' (BED)']

 ### Import the Standard CSV Library

 Of course, so many people have wanted to read CSV files with Python that there is a standard library for it: `import csv`.
-There are two major ways to use Python's standard `csv` library to read CSV files: you can read the data into a list of lists, or a list of dictinoaries.
+There are two major ways to use Python's standard `csv` library to read CSV files: you can read the data into a list of lists, or a list of dictionaries.
 Both have their merits, so let's try them.

 #### Read as Lists

-How you read the CSV file should depend on what you want to do.
-Some times it might be easest just to read each line in the CSV file into an array of strings, for further manipulation:
+How you read the CSV file should depend on what you want to do with the data.
+Sometimes it might be easiest to treat each line in the CSV file as a list:

     >>> import csv
     >>> f = open('radiation_dose.csv', 'r')